labstreaminglayer/App-PupilLabs/README.md

 ## LSL Outlet

-The outlet opens a single outlet named `pupil_capture` that follows the [Gaze Meta Data](https://github.com/sccn/xdf/wiki/Gaze-Meta-Data) format.
+The plugin opens a single outlet named `pupil_capture` that follows the [Gaze Meta Data](https://github.com/sccn/xdf/wiki/Gaze-Meta-Data) format.

 See our [pupil-helpers](https://github.com/pupil-labs/pupil-helpers/tree/master/LabStreamingLayer) for examples on how to record and visualize the published data.